xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/informationprotectionlabel-evaluateclassificationresults-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new EvaluateClassificationResultsPostRequestBody {
+var requestBody = new Microsoft.Graph.Beta.InformationProtection.Policy.Labels.EvaluateClassificationResults.EvaluateClassificationResultsPostRequestBody
+{
 	ContentInfo = new ContentInfo
 	{